Hack Your Black Friday Shopping With 4 Easy Rules

 If you are a person with internet access, an email address and a credit card, chances are your inbox is overflowing with emails from brands boasting all kinds of deals and savings for Black Friday.
 We couldn’t blame you if you were feeling tempted by one — or more — of them.

-Whether you’re trying to check everyone off of your festive gift list or just looking for something for yourself, Black Friday shopping can be enjoyable and even useful.
-But when you’re reviewing your bank statement at the end of the day and realise you’ve accidentally spent hundreds that you didn’t mean to, things start to get a little less fun.
+Whether you’re trying to check everyone off of your holiday gift list or just looking for something for yourself, Black Friday shopping can be enjoyable and even useful.
+But when you’re reviewing your bank statement at the end of the day and realise you’ve accidentally spent hundreds or thousands of dollars that you didn’t mean to, things start to get a little less fun.

 Advertisement